Robust Bayesianism and Likelihoodism: Theories of Statistical Evidence: Robust Bayesianism and Likelihoodism

-\emph{Robust Bayesianism} is roughly the thesis that statistical decisions should be stable under a variety of different prior distributions \citep{berger_robust_1990, kadane_robustness_1984}.
-In this section, we discuss three elementary propositions that show likelihoodist theses characterize when all Bayesians agree about how evidence ought to change one's posterior.
-The propositions, we think, clarify why advocates of robust Bayesian analysis have found likelihoodist theses so attractive.
+In this section, we discuss three elementary propositions that show that \f{rb} and likelihoodism are equivalent when the set of permissible beliefs $\mathcal{B}$ is the \textit{universal} set of all possible priors, $\mathcal{U}$.
 The main results of our paper -- in the next section -- are the qualitative analogs of the second and third claim below.